What is a binding child support agreement, and how does it differ from a Child Support Agency assessment?

 Rather than having child support assessed by the Child Support Agency, parents are able to reach their own agreement with regard to how much child support is payable and in what manner is it payable.
 In such circumstances, parents may enter into a child support agreement to formalise such arrangements, which may include a regular payment of child support and/or payments of other child-related expenses, including schooling, extra-curricular activities or medical expenses.

-Types of Agreements
+Understanding the Different Types of Child Support Agreements

 There are two types of child support agreements, the first being a binding child support agreement, which in basic terms, is in place until a child turns 18 years of age, or a limited child support agreement, which is able to be varied should the financial circumstances of the parents change.

 Entering into a child support agreement is a long-term commitment.
 In the case of a binding child support agreement, it is a compulsory requirement for parents to receive independent legal advice regarding the advantages and disadvantages of them entering into such agreement.
-Advance Family Law can help you, should you be contemplating such agreement or have any questions related to child support generally.
-We have a team of legal professionals that can guide you through the entire process.

 Book Your Free 15 Minute Consultation